Profsain/scandi-store/README.md

 🤝 Contributing
 Contributions, issues, and feature requests are welcome!

-Feel free to check the issues page.
+Feel free to check the [issues page](https://github.com/Profsain/scandi-store/issues).

 Show your support
 Give a ⭐️ if you like this project!

 Acknowledgments
-Hat tip to anyone whose code was used
 Scandiweb [www.scandiweb.com](https://scandiweb.com/)

-📝 License
-This project is [MIT](./MIT.md) licensed.